 This qualification is a combination of classroom theory, practical learning, and industry placement (work experience) with an employer.

-A minimum of 4 GCSE subjects at grade 4 or above including English and Sciences and GCSE Maths at grade 5.
+A minimum of 3 GCSEs at grade 4 or above including English and Sciences and GCSE Maths at grade 5.

 What will I study?